 The parking fee at the dorm is $6/day.
 All students will also be provided with a campus bus pass, free of charge.
 Parking and housing costs are the responsibility of the individual student.
 Room reservations must be received at Cornell by May 22, 2015.

 Note: If you choose a "single," you will be sharing your suite with several other people of the same gender.
 You will have a private bedroom, but a shared bath.
 Beds are made on arrival and linens and towels are provided, but there is no daily housekeeping service.
 This is definitely DORM housing, so if you want air conditioning or more comfortable accommodations and would prefer to stay in a hotel, you are free to make your own arrangements with area hotels.
 However, be advised that all of them will cost you a great deal more than the dorm, and most of the students stay in the dorm.
 Please refer to ILR's hotels page.

 From the dorms at North Campus to the classrooms of the ILR Conference Center you may walk (about twenty minutes), bike (five minutes), or use the campus shuttle bus service (bus passes provided free to all students).
-If you are housed off campus, you are responsible for your own transportation to campus.
+If you are housed off campus, we strongly encourage you to use the bus.
 On-campus parking is severely limited and discouraged.

 Included in the registration fee is a picnic on Wednesday evening at Taughannock State Park on beautiful Cayuga Lake, and the graduation lunch on Friday afternoon.
 Meals, including breakfast, are available at several on-campus dining facilities on a cash basis both near the dorms and near the conference center.
 We will also be providing a continental breakfast at the conference center each morning before the program begins.
 A dining guide of on-campus and off-campus locations will be provided for your convenience, many of which are within walking distance of the dorms and the conference center.